alextegelid/qmk-keymap-svg/README.md

 - Thumb clusters can only have one row

 ## Todo
-- [X] Parse and show layer toggles
-- [X] Show held layer toggles on the correct layer.
 - [ ] Show nested layer toggles on different layers.
 - [ ] Handle multiple toggles per layer
-- [X] Find and parse custom keycodes
-  - [X] Find and parse custom keycodes in included heades files
-- [X] Find and parse mod-tap and modifier keys
-- [X] Show default layer keys
-- [X] Make sure whitespace inside parentheses is ignored
 - [ ] Add support for arbitrary keyboard layouts